For sessions and informations click on the available > buttons <

 All Sessions Printed in Blue

-rhythm and blues, gospel, country, rockabilly, and pop recording sessions undertaken by Sam Phillips in his studio at 706 Union Avenue, Memphis from 1950 when the the studio opened, tot its closure in 1960.
-Details
+gospel, country, rockabilly, and pop recording sessions undertaken by Sam Phillips in his studio at 706 Union Avenue, Memphis from 1950 when the the studio opened, tot its closure in 1960.
+Details are given both

-The session details contained here were taken initially from two sources; the personal artist files kept by Sam Phillips and Marion Keisker for the Memphis recording Service
+The session details contained here were taken initially from two sources; the personal artist files kept by Sam Phillips and Marion Keisker for the Memphis Recording Service and for Sun

-and for Sun Records; and details of recording sessions submitted to the Memphis Local of the American Federation of Musicians.
-In some cases these written records are incomplete or even missing and some of the exact
+Records; and details of recording sessions submitted to the Memphis Local of the American Federation of Musicians.
+In some cases these written records are incomplete or even missing and some of the exact recording

-recording dates and personnel are therefore unavailable.
-There were some typing errors on the original files which we have corrected where they were obvious, and there remain other anomalies such as personnel listing
+dates and personnel are therefore unavailable.
+There were some typing errors on the original files which we have corrected where they were obvious, and there remain other anomalies such as personnel listing that

 Has been organized on a chronological basis, month by month, and is interspersed with month by month entries of supporting information relevant to